Harvard Library: Library Council on Student Experience

 Established in 2012, the Library Council on Student Experience is a joint council consisting of librarians and students from across the university who identify and work together on University-wide priorities identified by the council for improving the student library experience.
 The council is co-chaired by a librarian appointed by the vice president for Harvard Library and by a student elected from student council members.
 Students and librarians are nominated by the university's library directors and selected by the Office of the Provost.
 Other members include representatives from the Tell Us project, the Berkman Institute, and Harvard Library Shared Services.
 Terms are for two academic years.
 The Council makes recommendations to and is supported by the vice president for Harvard Library.

 Library Leadership Team

 Harvard Library Leadership Team is responsible for planning, prioritizing and implementing joint library initiatives.
 The team works with the vice president for the Harvard Library to develop and implement library-wide strategy and policy approved by the Board in collaboration with other standing committees and working groups.
-Chaired by the vice president for Harvard Library, the team includes members of the library's senior management team, library directors from the ten professional schools and the Radcliffe Institute, the managing director of Library Technology Services (HUIT), Harvard Library shared services heads, and Harvard Library's director of communications and its director of diversity, equity, and inclusion.